noellerobertson/noellerobertson/README.md

 ## :wave: Hi there!
 My name is Noelle Robertson.
 Welcome to my GitHub Page.

-## 🔍 Current Research
+## 🔍 Current Studies
 - ☕ Learning Java.
-- 💻 Study Software/AI Engineering to establish knowledge in software/tool development.
+- 💻 Software/AI Engineering BS/MS.

 ## 🛰️ What I Do For Fun
 - 🌲 Get out in nature.